Otakubuns/skingredients/README.md

 - Check for even more types of ingredient incompatibility
 - Addition of more Canadian websites(Sephora)
 - Additional features to make routine creation even more user-friendly.
+- User profiles as well for proper storage of routines and sharing of custom routines
+- More premade recommended routines

 ## Deployment Status